scottpedia/TpoExtractor/README.md

 At one point around a few months ago, I deleted this repository, because I feel like there is no point in doing something positive in helping a completely negatively-oriented English learning system.
 And my effort was largely perceived by people who know it, as some kind of a showing-off thing instead of something helpful.
 People who were learning English with me in school were so desperate and helpless in all that mess, little can be done to help them.

 The repo was recovered from deletion a few weeks ago by me with the intention to include this in my university application.
 So unfortunately, all the assets in the previous releases are lost.
 I plan to use my spare time to do some renovations to this project(cleaning up the code, re-generate the assets, update the README...).

+Honestly, I do not expect this project to be somewhat helpful...
+Very few people have passed by.
+But I did help out one of my frieds' girl friend who needed this material.

 Index
 =====